milesdesiran/godot-rs-template/README.md

 # What

 A template for a godot-rust project.
+Only Unix-compatible at the moment, but if you're using Rust, you're _probably_ also on Linux to begin with.
+I'll make Windows scripts when I feel like it or if someone wants to PR it (does Windows have a `sed`?)

 # How